 Key Takeaways

-• The Lyrid meteor shower peaks on the night of 22–23 April with up to 18 meteors per hour — and occasional bright fireballs
+• The Lyrids peak every year around the night of 22–23 April, with up to 18 meteors per hour and occasional bright fireballs

 • The Lyrids are the oldest recorded meteor shower — Chinese astronomers first documented them in 687 BCE